 Most of the people who usually spend their time sitting may experience more symptoms of continuous Peezing than others.
 In reality!
 Urinary Incontinence affects significantly more women than it does men.
 When hormonal, the changes and strain in your pelvic region interfere with your bladder’s capacity to function correctly.
 Therefore, you’re more likely to develop it during and after pregnancy.

 Later in life, you might experience urine incontinence.
 Menopause-related hormonal changes and age-related weakness of the pelvic floor muscles can affect your bladder.
-In addition, health problems including diabetes, obesity and frequent constipation can raise your chances of Incontinence.
+In addition, health problems including diabetes, obesity, and frequent constipation can raise your chances of Incontinence.

 What Should You Know About This Urinary Incontinence?

 At the base of the pelvic bone, you will discover muscles that are attached and run front to back to form a hammock.
-This hammock design lifts to support the internal organs and control the sphincter muscles.
+This hammock is designed lifts to support the internal organs and control the sphincter muscles.
 The pelvic-floor muscles also help stabilize the pelvic bones, support the lower back and help with sexual function.